 Merchants in the U.S. and U.S. Territories may impose a surcharge on cardholders when a purchase card is used.
 However, surcharges are prohibited in many states by state law.
-For additional information, please refer to the GSA SmartPay website: https://smartpay.gsa.gov/about-gsa-smartpay/surcharges.
+For additional information, please refer to the GSA SmartPay website.